Executive Summary

 | Final Status | Acquired by NVIDIA in March 2025 (>$320M) |

-Announced at GTC 2025, this acquisition aligned perfectly with NVIDIA's synthetic data strategy.
-NVIDIA had already been building its synthetic data ecosystem through Omniverse Replicator, Nemotron-4 340B, and Cosmos, and Gretel's tabular/text data capabilities complement NVIDIA's unstructured (image/video) focused portfolio.
-The entire team of approximately 80 people joined NVIDIA.
+Announced at GTC 2025, this acquisition aligned with NVIDIA's synthetic data strategy.
+Gretel's tabular/text data capabilities complement NVIDIA's unstructured (image/video) portfolio via Omniverse Replicator, Nemotron-4 340B, and Cosmos.

-SAS acquired Hazy's "key software assets," which was closer to a technology asset sale rather than a full company acquisition.
-SAS estimated that integrating this technology into SAS Data Maker accelerated product maturity by approximately two years.
+SAS acquired Hazy's "key software assets" — closer to a technology asset sale than a full company acquisition.
+SAS estimated this accelerated SAS Data Maker's product maturity by approximately two years.

 | Item | Details |